ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

 ## 🎉 Next Steps

 * Extend weather awareness to other farms
-* Adjust monsoon thresholds or include additional weather parameters
+* Include additional weather parameters
 * Use Grafana to monitor agent communication and performance
 * Experiment with prompts to observe system responses